lukso-network/LIPs/LSPs/LSP-16-UniversalFactory.md

 **Return:**

-- `generatedSalt`: The generated salt which will be used for CREATE2 deploymen
+- `generatedSalt`: The generated salt which will be used for CREATE2 deployment

 ### Events